Multilingual WordPress website

 The site is available in 5 languages at launch, with plans to add more.
 The site has been built using WordPress and WPML which means Sedex staff can update the content & translations at any time.
 Once the English content had been added by the Sedex team we extracted the content into structured documents for the translation agency, and entered the translations once provided.

-One of the 5 languages is Chinese, which caused some interesting issues; the non-Latin alphabet meant we needed to do some custom coding to WordPress dynamic rewrite rules, for example.
-In addition the Chinese Government restricts some services which we frequently use in the West (e.g. YouTube & Vimeo), so the site had to be built with this in mind.
+One of the 5 languages is Chinese, which caused some interesting issues; the non-Latin alphabet required us to do some custom coding to WordPress dynamic rewrite rules, for example.
+In addition the Chinese Government some services that are commonplace in the West to be used (like YouTube and Vimeo), so the site had to be able to handle these restrictions.